entralliance/entr_runtime/README.md

 From here, you can try many different things:

 ### Running an example notebook in OpenOA
-1. Use the file navigator on the left side of the browser window to navigate to `src/OpenOA/examples/entr`
+1. Use the file navigator on the left side of the browser window to navigate to `/examples`

-2. Open 00_toolkit_examples.ipynb and run the cells.
+2. Open any of the notebooks and run the cells.

 ### Using Beeline and Hive2